SIBAM890/AutoFlow/README.md

 ## 💡 Overview

-**AutoFlow** is a comprehensive solution for businesses looking to automate customer interaction on WhatsApp.
+**AutoFlow** is a comprehensive solution for businesses looking to automate customer interaction on WhatsApp/Facebook/Instagram.
 Unlike simple chatbots, AutoFlow agents are:

 *   **Context-Aware**: They remember conversation history.
 *   **Data-Connected**: They read/write to your Google Sheets inventory in real-time.